ripienaar/free-for-dev/README.md

 ## Data Visualization on Maps

-   * http://geocod.io - Geocoding via API or CSV Upload
+   * http://geocod.io - Geocoding via API or CSV Upload.
+2.500 free queries per day.
    * http://gogeo.io/ - Maps and geospatial services with an easy to use API and support for big data
    * https://cartodb.com - Create maps and geospatial APIs from your data and public data.
    * http://www.giscloud.com - Visualize, analyze and share geo data online.